N1thin24/MachineLearningInNetworkScience/README.md

 XGBoost: Similar performance to CatBoost with an accuracy of 95.59%.

 GCN: Reached an accuracy of 87%, showing effectiveness yet lower than classic models.

+## Discussion

+Analysis reveals that models combining node attributes and neighbor information generally outperform those using only one type of data, highlighting the complex interplay between content-based and structural characteristics of the nodes.
+Also, we found that Classical ML methodlogy worked better for this problem.